-A waste-to-energy plant proposed for Ipswich is not currently being considered by Ipswich City Council and has yet to even be considered as a coordinated project by the State Government.
+A waste-to-energy plant proposed for Ipswich is not currently being considered by Ipswich City Council.
+Remondis lodged an application with the Coordinator-General for State Government consideration in December last year (2018).

-It was reported in the Queensland Times this week that:
+It was reported in the Queensland Times recently that:

 Waste company Remondis has a proposal before Ipswich City Council to build a $400million incinerator at Swanbank.